efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### Final Results

 Inside the run folder, there is a folder called `final`.
-This folder contains other folders that contina all the different layout views produced by the flow such as [DEF](#glossary), [LEF](#glossary), `GDSII` and others.
+This folder contains other folders that contains all the different layout views produced by the flow such as [DEF](#glossary), [LEF](#glossary), `GDSII` and others.
 It looks like
 this: